-- The assessment and management of workloads which may change due to changes in the availability of staff through sickness / self-isolation. - The assessment of those who may now be working alone. - The health and safety of home workers. - The risks associated with individuals covering for absent colleagues, for example workers undertaking tasks they are unfamiliar with. - You must also ensure that any new Coronavirus prevention measures that are introduced do not compromise any existing Health and Safety systems and / or control measures, such as those in relation to fire safety.
+- Assessment and management of workloads in the anticipation of reductions in available staff through sickness / self-isolation, including lone working. - · Health and safety of home workers. - Risks associated with individuals covering for missing colleagues, for example workers undertaking tasks they are unfamiliar with.

+By law all businesses with five or more employees are required to document the significant findings from the risk assessment.
+You must also ensure that any new Coronavirus prevention measures do not compromise any existing Health and Safety systems and / or control measures, such as those in relation to Fire Safety.